-- 1. Engage in holistic practice that respects the dignity, diversity, and self-determination of adult, obstetric, newborn, and pediatric patients, and their families (Patient Centered Care). - 2.
-Collaborate and communicate effectively with patients, families, and members of the interprofessional team to coordinate holistic care (Teamwork and Collaboration). - 3.
-Demonstrate critical thinking skills and evidence-based practice through utilization of the nursing process as a guideline in providing nursing care to meet the physical, mental, and psychosocial health care needs of the adult, obstetric, newborn, and pediatric patient (Evidenced-Based Practice). - 4.
+1. Engage in holistic practice that respects the dignity, diversity, and self-determination of adult, obstetric, newborn, and pediatric clients, and their families (Client Centered Care).

+- 2. Collaborate and communicate effectively with clients, families, and members of the interprofessional team to coordinate holistic care (Teamwork and Collaboration). - 3.
+Demonstrate critical thinking skills and evidence-based practice through utilization of the nursing process as a guideline in providing nursing care to meet the physical, mental, and psychosocial health care needs of the adult, obstetric, newborn, and pediatric client (Evidenced-Based Practice). - 4.
 Assist with the evaluation of nursing care based on established outcome criteria (Quality Improvement). - 5.
-Demonstrate skills in patient safety, medication administration, the nursing process, and specific patient care (Safety). - 6.
-Illustrate use of relevant technology for patient care and documentation (Informatics).
+Demonstrate skills in client safety, medication administration, the nursing process, and specific client care (Safety). - 6.
+Illustrate use of relevant technology for client care and documentation (Informatics).